What Small Businesses Wants from their Accountant

 Many small businesses fail because of cash flow shortage.
 An accountant can perform a cash flow analysis, stress-test assumptions for the budget, and offer suggestions for improving customer account collections.

-A reduction in the tax bill is welcome news, but small business owners need tax planning just as much.
+A reduction in the tax bill is always welcome news, but small business owners need tax planning just as much.
 Equipment purchases, financing, and other business decisions have tax consequences.
-Understanding those clearly, and considering the tax side of key issues, can save small business owners considerable money.
-Proactive tax efficiency is key, and accountants can help small businesses achieve it.
+Understanding those clearly and considering the tax side of key issues can save small business owners considerable money.

 From key performance indicators to benchmarking, accountants are in a position to help small business owners become more profitable, more agile, and more competitive.